 Children May Have Conduct Disorder, Not Antisocial Personality Disorder

-Reading the list above, it is clear to see why parents of Conduct Disordered teens should worry about how their child is going to fare in the world once he’s on his own, away from the moral confines and behavioral restrictions imposed by parents.
+Reading the list above, it is clear why parents of conduct disordered teens should worry about how their child is going to fare in the world once he’s on his own, away from the moral confines and behavioral restrictions imposed by parents.

 Recent research suggests that sociopathic traits – for those who display them – are fairly constant over the course of the critical adolescent years.
 Salihovic and colleagues (2013), for example, followed 1,068 youths in the seventh to ninth grades over a period of four years.
 Psychopathic traits were measured with the Youth Psychopathic Traits Inventory, a self-report measure created to capture psychopathic traits in youths 12 years and older.
 As predicted, most of the adolescents in the study had low to moderate levels of psychopathic traits that continued to diminish with age.
 For a small group of youths, however, these characteristics remained high and stable over the course of the study period.

 When should parents worry the most about the potentially sociopathic trajectory in their child’s future?
 According to new research, the first arrest is critical.
 DeLisi and colleagues found that a juvenile's first arrest or contact with the police is the strongest indicator of future problems.
 The study included 252 children living in juvenile detention centers, and the results serve as an important reminder about just how severe some of these adolescents (ages 14-18) are by such a young age: The offenders on average had committed 15 delinquent acts in the prior year.
 Oh, how the families of such teens suffer when the adolescents’ behavior gets so severe.